Daniela

 I wanted to put together a myth-busting post to address some of the common comments, queries, fears and complaints we get at HPV tests on a weekly, if not daily, basis.
 This post is about both men and people with penises who don’t identify as men, but for brevity, I have just used the word men throughout the post.
 Please assume ‘…and people with penises’ wherever you see this word.
 Same for the use of women – please assume ‘…and people with cervixes’ wherever you see this word.

-As a bit of context to the post, there is a huge education gap when it comes to HPV.
+As a bit of context to the post, there is a huge education gap when it comes to Papilloma.
 Especially when it comes to men.
 Although this is a virus that can and does infect everybody, it’s often seen as a women’s issue or something that only women/people with cervixes need to care about.
-This post serves to dispel this myth but also to address some of the doom-mongering that can lead some men with STD infections to feel afraid, depressed and broken.
+This post serves to dispel this myth but also to address some of the doom-mongering that can lead some men with STI infections to feel afraid, depressed and broken.
 I also want to briefly confront the question of stigma and ‘who has it worst’.

 Disclaimer: not a doctor, scientist, or someone who spends too much time reading about this and likes to be informed.
 Open to correction if you’ve got evidence to back it up.